Salvage-Ex/Salvage-old2/doc/zmq.md

 ## Remarks

-From the perspective of galileld, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into galileld directly.
+From the perspective of salvaged, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into salvaged directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it is assumed